Woman impaled by tree limb has 7 broken ribs, husband says

-PORTLAND, Maine (AP) — A Maine passenger who was impaled when a falling pine tree struck the vehicle she was riding in suffered seven broken ribs, but she’s getting better day by day, her husband said Friday.
+PORTLAND, Maine — A Maine passenger who was impaled when a falling pine tree struck the vehicle she was riding in suffered seven broken ribs, but she’s getting better day by day, her husband said Friday.

 Theresa Roy, 79, has a long recovery ahead, said her husband, David Roy.
 But he said he’s just happy they’re alive after the bizarre incident that destroyed their vehicle and injured both of them.